-So when Folgers® announced this Limited Edition Collector’s Can, which you can get EXCLUSIVELY at Target (Get a 5% off coupon via the Cartwheel app for a limited time!!!!!!), I had to give it a try just to see if all those memories would come flooding back.
+So when Folgers® announced this Limited Edition Collector’s Can, which you can get EXCLUSIVELY at Target, I had to give it a try just to see if all those memories would come flooding back.

 Boy did they!
 I felt like I was sitting back in her kitchen again with the stove warming everything and that smile on her face as she sat across from me enjoying each sip.
 Truly a wonderful experience in each cup.

 In honor of my grandmother and all the memories she created with me, I thought I would share a simple spice coffee recipe that she always made around the holidays.
 It’s a mildly spiced coffee that gives just enough flavor to be a little different this time of year.